MicrosoftDocs/well-architected/well-architected/services/networking/azure-firewall.md

 ### Recommendations

-Explore the following table of recommendations to optimize your Azure Firewall configuration for Operational excellence.
+Explore the following table of recommendations to optimize your Azure Firewall configuration for operational excellence.

 | Recommendation | Benefit |
 |--------|----|